preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 Bottle Of White Wine At The Beach

-If you want to try retsina while in Greece, you will find that it is commonly served in Athens and the regions surrounding the capital.
+If you want to try retsina, you’ll find that it’s commonly served in Athens and the surrounding region.
 Retsina is also still manufactured in the central Boeotia region, in Cyprus, and on the Greek island of Euboea.
 You’ll also find plenty of bars that serve a local version of retsina on Santorini.

 About the author